FAQ for Placenta Encapsulation Service

 • Knowledgeable in the benefits of placentophagy

-• Certified in the PBi method of placenta encapsulation
+• Trained in PBi method of placenta encapsulation

 • Have a network of experienced professionals